SLOW KNOWLEDGE: ADVICE ON HOW TO BE A SMART NEWS CONSUMER

 When contemplating the vast stores of knowledge that the internet can bring to improving our lives, analysts and prognosticators of this new, wondrous age, neglected or shorted a theory about the speed and quality of that information.
-Like many other areas of of a bureaucratic society, improvement in the efficiency of production, in this case knowledge production, has the mitigating effect of reducing the overall quality.
-Think McDonald’s Hamburgers.
+Like many other areas of a bureaucratic society, improvement in the efficiency of knowledge production has the mitigating effect of reducing the overall quality.
+Think McDonald’s hamburgers.

 We can identify the overall efficiency of information transfer.
 This process has become so efficient that information imbues almost every waking minute of every day.
 Once upon a time access to most information was something that we had to seek out.
 We had to subscribe to publications; we had to go to libraries.
 Information that was brought to us was usually done inter-personally.

 Today, however, information is beamed into our awareness in an almost constant stream.
 It’s there on the radio, the television in twenty-four-hour news cycles.
 If that wasn’t enough, information is a constant presence on social media streams, e-mails, and other sources.
 Our cars talk to us.
 Many of our homes talk to us.
 Our phones talk to us even when nobody is calling.
 We are awash in information, most of which we are not even seeking.